Hippolyta (DC Comics): Golden Age

 The character Hippolyta (initially spelled "Hippolyte") first appeared in All Star Comics #8 (December 1941) in the same story that introduced her daughter, Princess Diana, known as Wonder Woman.
 Created by writer William Moulton Marston and artist Harry G. Peter, this original version of the character is a brunette like Diana.

 Golden Age Hippolyta as depicted in her first appearance, from All Star Comics #8 (December 1941).
 Art by Harry G. Peter.

 In the story, Hippolyte and the Amazons once resided in "Amazonia" in the days of ancient Greece, until they were beguiled and bested by the demi-god Hercules, who had been inspired by the God of War Mars, to go after her.
 She was able to beat him thanks to the magic girdle, but he seduced her, and tricked her into removing the girdle, allowing him to steal it.
 This caused the Amazons to lose their super strength and the favor of their patron goddess, Aphrodite.
 Eventually she and the other Amazons were forgiven, but had to wear bracelets to remind them of the folly of submitting to men.
 To regain their status, the Amazons were decreed to leave the mortal world and relocate to Paradise Island.
 There they established their own society, free from the evils of man's world.
 So long as they remained there and Hippolyte retained possession of her magic girdle, the Amazons would be immortal.
 Much of this history was adapted, varied, and expanded upon in the modern version of the Wonder Woman comics.

 For the most part, Hippolyte remained on Paradise Island during the Golden Age era, rarely interacting with the modern world to which her daughter had journeyed.
 Her role was that of the Amazon Queen and mentor to Wonder Woman.
 She was devoted to the Olympian goddesses, particularly the Amazons' patron Aphrodite, and was adamant that man never be allowed to set foot on Paradise Island.
 Although she remained mainly on the island, in one story from Sensation Comics #26 (reprinted in Wonder Woman: The Complete History), Hippolyte travels to Man's World and briefly assumes the role of Wonder Woman.
-In the first appearance of Villany inc she is kidnapped to lure Wonder Woman into a trap.
+In the first appearance of Villainy inc she is kidnapped to lure Wonder Woman into a trap.

 In the late 1950s, DC Comics introduced the concept of the Multiverse, and the Golden Age Hippolyte was established as existing on the world known as Earth-Two.
 The last appearance of this incarnation of Hippolyte was in Wonder Woman (vol. 1) #97 in April 1958, after which the focus shifted from Earth-Two to the more modern versions of the characters on Earth-One.